guillep/avatar/README.md

 ## Implementation Details

-This forwarding proxy implementation uses doesNotUnderstand: for reasons of simplicity and performance.
-This implementation has a main drawback: the message #doesNotUnderstand: could not be captured by the library.
+Avatar uses `doesNotUnderstand:` for reasons of simplicity and performance.
+This implementation has a main drawback: `doesNotUnderstand:` cannot be captured by the library.

-The alternative could have used  cannotInterpret.
+Alternatively, we could have implemented it with `cannotInterpret:`.
 This would have required a bit more complexity in the implementation, but the main point is that cannotInterpret: is not optimized in the VM JIT, thus it provokes a considerable loss of performance.

+## Inspirations and Acknowledgements

+Avatar is based in previous research from M.M.Peck, C. Teruel, their first implementation of Ghost and the continuation of this work by D. Kudriashov.